 David S. Williams III, Founder and CEO, InvolveCare, Los Angeles, CA. Inspired by his 10-year caregiving role with his mother, a multiple cancer survivor, and his experience with his special needs child, David Williams is Founder of InvolveCare, a newly-launched mobile health application that helps caregivers motivate family and friends to get involved in caregiving activities.
 Prior to InvolveCare, David was the founding Chief Marketing Officer and Head of Business Development at PatientsLikeMe, the world's leading consumer health data-sharing platform.
 At PatientsLikeMe, David invented the first non-advertising revenue model for a social health company and was heralded by numerous media outlets including Fast Company-ranking PatientsLikeMe the #2 Most Innovative Healthcare Company in 2010 (behind GE Healthcare).
 A recognized thought leader in health social media, David is a published author in two peer-reviewed journals, Nature Biotechnology and the Journal of Communication in Healthcare.
 David serves on the Board of Advisors for The Price Center for Entrepreneurial Studies at UCLA which oversees all entrepreneurial activities for the MBA program while also providing experiential learning opportunities for students.
 He is also a member of the 2013 Class of Henry Crown Fellows at the Aspen Institute.
 Previous career experience includes management consulting with Deloitte, neuroscience global strategy with Eli Lilly and Company for two multi-billion dollar blockbusters, and venture consulting for dozens of startups resulting in more than $40 million in funding for clients.
 David earned a BS in Economics and Entrepreneurial Management from The Wharton School of the University of Pennsylvania and holds an MBA in Digital Strategy from the UCLA Anderson School of Management.

 Jane Wurwand.
 As the founder and owner of Dermalogica and The International Dermal Institute post graduate training centers, Jane Wurwand is one of the most recognized and respected authorities in professional skin therapy.
-Under her leadership, Dermalogica has grown to be the leading professional skin care brand, used by more than 75,000 skin therapists in over 50 countries around the world.
-Wurwand's leadership has been documented in the company's profile in the Harvard Business Review and her business acumen recognized through appointment to the board of the Price Center for Entrepreneurial Studies at UCLA Anderson and to the advisory board of FIDM [Fashion Institute of Design and Merchandising].
+Under her leadership, Dermalogica has grown to be the leading professional skin care brand, used by more than 100,000 skin therapists in over 80 countries around the world.
+Wurwand's leadership has been documented in the company's profile in the Harvard Business Review and her business acumen recognized through appointment to the board of the Price Center for Entrepreneurial Studies at UCLA Anderson.